A Sense of Taste

-The outstanding Red Ruby beef, lamb and other meats on the Lympstone Manor menus come from Darts Farm, just down the road from us at Topsham.
-Darts Farm was begun by Mike, Jim and Paul Dart’s father and under the three brother’s leadership has grown into a nationally acclaimed farm shop championing the best from the West Country.
-The Darts’ own herd of Red Ruby cattle can be seen grazing on the salt marshes of the Clyst River and the meat they supply us, says Michael, is some of the very best that he has ever worked with and tasted.
-Master butchers Alastair and Phillip David work closely with our kitchen team to ensure that the meat supplied is precisely hung, cut and prepared to our exacting requirements and standards.
+We partner with the finest local suppliers including Darts Farm (4 miles away) and Greendale Farm Shop (6 miles away) because we like to know exactly where every ingredient that goes into our dishes comes from.
+Darts Farm provide our beef from their own herd of Red Ruby cattle which can be seen grazing on the salt marshes of the Clyst River which, as Michael states, are “some of the best that he has ever worked with, tasted and used”.
+Dart Farm’s Master Butchers, Alastair and Phillip David work closely with our kitchen team to ensure that the meat supplied is precisely hung, cut and prepared to our exacting requirements and standards.

 Meanwhile, Greendale Farm Shop lovingly catch and prepare their freshly caught fish each day and have a fleet of around 15 vessels.
 As a like-minded local establishment, they also realise that the bounty which comes from the cold waters of Lyme Bay that laps our doorstep is one of the glories of the West Country larder.
 Caring so deeply about our land and seas, they fish with great love and care and adhere to the Seafood Responsible Fishing Scheme.
 If they notice certain stocks start to run low, they switch their attention to lesser known fish in order to conserve each breed and ensure bountiful supplies year round.